-Nigel is Finance Director of Abbeyfield and Chairman of Instructus, the UK’s largest provider, registration and certification authority for apprenticeships, having previously had a wide ranging international career, living and working in the UK, Europe and the USA.
+Nigel is Chairman of Instructus, the UK’s largest provider, registration and certification authority for apprenticeships, having previously had a wide ranging international career, living and working in the UK, Europe and the USA.

-He is a qualified accountant and has held senior management positions with the Confederation of British Industry, Fiat, Laporte (Chemical), Burmah Castrol, United Technologies, Coopers & Lybrand, Ernst & Young and Remploy.
+He is a qualified accountant and has held senior management positions with the Confederation of British Industry, Fiat, Abbeyfield, Laporte (Chemical), Burmah Castrol, United Technologies, Coopers & Lybrand, Ernst & Young and Remploy.
 At Remploy he was Finance and Strategy Director at a time when the company was being transformed from one that was exclusively an employer of disabled people in a wide range of industries, to one that placed 15,000 disabled and disadvantaged people into work each year.

 Nigel joined the Places for People Group board in October 2013 and the board of Cotman in August 2016.

 Adam has over 30 years’ experience as a real estate solicitor including over 25 years working on housing deals including many housing debt facilities and bonds, sale-leaseback deals and Large Scale Voluntary Transfers.
 In addition he had a wide-ranging legal practice in property investments and disposals, office and housing developments, M&A, infrastructure projects, sports facilities, funds and structures as well as long and short term debt, securitisations and structured finance.
 He also dealt with many regulatory bodies over that period on a continuing and frequent basis.
 For over 25 years he was a partner at Allen & Overy, one of the largest law firms in the world, and in that time was head of the London real estate group for 15 years and head of the international real estate group for 11 years; he also spent time on the firm's audit committee.
 He chairs the Clay Hill Charitable Trust which helps address homelessness, youth unemployment and special educational needs.
 He has personal experience of investing in and managing residential property.
 He was a non-executive director of PfP Capital Limited immediately before joining the Places for People Group board in October 2017.
 He chairs the board of Places for People Ventures Limited which oversees the Group’s non-affordable housing businesses.